Ever replayed a lost argument in the shower? You’ll suddenly come up with the ultimate response, just a few hours too late.

-Way before Hemingway got in there with his pearls of wisdom, Aristotle said, “To write well, express yourself like the common people, but think like a wise man”.
+Way before Hemingway, Aristotle said, “To write well, express yourself like the common people, but think like a wise man”.

 “and most of all, when you eventually get to a place like Oxford, I want every last one of you to reach back and to help others get here, too”.

 Aristotle would be proud.
 Michelle inspired her audience and imparted wisdom with enviably economical language.

 The most famous quotes from literature are often simple yet capture something profound.
 Take Shakespeare.
 Love him or hate him, most of us know Hamlet’s famous dilemma.